spirali/spirali.github.io/content/blog/nelsie/index.md

 </p>

 I spent some time thinking about how to create slides with the above mentioned properties and tried many tools.
-But it turned out that most of the tools have no or very limited features in this direction.
-So I started to create own tools to solve this problem.
+But it turned out that most of the tools have no or very limited features in this direction (e.g. have a precise control when to show/hide something; allow to express gradual changes of a slide in several steps in an ergonomic way).
+So I started to create
+own tools to solve this problem.
 The last one is Nelsie:

 [Nelsie](https://github.com/spirali/nelsie/) allows you to create slides programmatically using Python.
 The output is a PDF file or a set of SVG/PNG files.